This is the second of three posts highlighting some of my favorite sheet music piano solos for students.

 IN MY DREAMS BY JENNIFER LINN

-Why I love it: It has a beautiful melody that seems to plays around the tonic to start then moves into a lovely contrasting B section.
+Why I love it: It has a beautiful melody that seems to play around the tonic to start, then moves into a lovely contrasting B section.

 Start Your Engines by Kevin Olson

 Why I love it: Most early elementary pieces are catered to young children, but this one appeals to older students.
-I even had a 14-year old boy who played and love this piece.
+I even had a 14-year-old boy who played and loved this piece.

 Creepy Creaky Sounds by Martha Mier

-Why I love it: Everyone loves to play fast but this piece really gives students a good reason to have to play slowly! 🙂
+Why I love it: Everyone loves to play fast, but this piece gives students a good reason to play slowly! 🙂

 The Mysterious Forest by Carolyn Setliff